ahnyerkeester/reMarkbly-Random/README.md

 git clone git@github.com:ahnyerkeester/reMarkably-Random.git reMarkable-customizations
 ```

-- Get the IP address and password for your reMarkable: Menu bars in the top left corner -> Settings -> About -> Copyrights and licenses.
+- Get the IP address and password for your reMarkable: Menu bars in the top left corner -> **Settings** -> **About** -> **Copyrights and licenses**.
 These are displayed at the bottom of that box.

+> [!IMPORTANT]
-Be aware that the IP may change periodically when connecting over WiFi, don't assume it will always be the same.
+>Be aware that the IP address may change periodically when connecting over WiFi, don't assume it will always be the same.

 - Connect to your reMarkable via USB or wake it and ensure it connects to WiFi.
 Copy this repo into a temp folder (change the XXXs below to the reMarabkle's IP address):